lecy/Open-Data-for-Nonprofit-Research/README.md

 <br>

-## Open IRS Databases on Nonprofits
+## Other Open IRS Databases on Nonprofits

 The IRS maintains several important nonprofit databases to track the current population of exempt organizations, their annual 990 filings, and organizations that have closed.